SUBARACHNOID HEMORRHAGE

 • enables central venous pressure (CVP) monitoring

-• allows administering more fluids and concentrated solutions
+• allows administering larger fluid volumes and concentrated solutions

 Content available only for logged-in subscribers (registration will be available soon)

-• it is often used in routine practice
+• however, it is commonly used in routine practice

 • magnesium sulfate

-• the risk of VTE is increased during pregnancy ( 4-5 times, according to some sources)
+• the risk of VTE increases during pregnancy (by 4-5 times, according to some sources)

 • it is safe to use intermittent pneumatic compression (IPC)

-• medical prophylaxis only after the aneurysm is secured (consult with a neurosurgeon)
+• medical prophylaxis is advised only after securing the aneurysm (consult its use with a neurosurgeon)

 Send this to a friend